Nayjest/lm-proxy/README.md

 # LM-Proxy

-**LM-Proxy** is an OpenAI-compatible HTTP proxy server for various Large Language Models (LLMs) inference.
+**LM-Proxy** is a lightweight, OpenAI-compatible HTTP proxy server that unifies access to multiple Large Language Model providers and local inference through a single, standardized API endpoint.

-It provides a unified interface for working with different AI providers through a single API endpoint that follows the OpenAI format.
-Stream like OpenAI, authenticate with your own API keys, and keep clients unchanged.
+Built with Python, FastAPI and [MicroCore](https://github.com/Nayjest/ai-microcore), it seamlessly integrates cloud providers like Google, Anthropic, and OpenAI, as well as local PyTorch-based inference, while maintaining full compatibility with OpenAI's API format.

+It works as a drop-in replacement for OpenAI's API, allowing you to switch between cloud providers and local models without modifying your existing client code.

+LM-Proxy supports real-time token streaming, secure API key management for cloud providers, and can be used both as an importable Python library and as a standalone HTTP service.
+Whether you're building production applications or experimenting with different models, LM-Proxy eliminates integration complexity and keeps your codebase provider-agnostic.

 ## Table of Contents
 - [Features](#-features)